Social media is a great, free way to network with your academic community

 You can also share time-limited content through stories, which last 24 hours.

-You can make events and invite people to them.
+- make events and invite people to them

-You can even host a fundraiser for your favorite nonprofit.
+- host a fundraiser for your favorite nonprofit

-You can go live on video, to talk about your work or interests.
+- go live on video, to talk about your research or interests

-Most people I talk to use Facebook to connect with their family and friends.
+Most people I interview use Facebook to connect with their family and friends.

 Many academics on Facebook, have joined groups or liked pages from the associations and societies they are members of.
 This can help you stay connected to your field in real time.